eslint/eslint/docs/developer-guide/nodejs-api.md

 const formatter = await eslint.loadFormatter(nameOrPath);
 ```

 This method loads a formatter.
+The formatters are what convert lint results to a formated string, human-readable or machine-readable.

 #### Parameters

 * `nameOrPath` (`string | undefined`)<br>
   The path to the file you want to check.
 The following values are allowed:
     * `undefined`.
 In this case, loads the `"stylish"` built-in formatter.
-    * One of [built-in formatter names][builtin-formatters].
+    * A name of [built-in formatters][builtin-formatters].
-    * A third-party formatter name.
+    * A name of [third-party formatters][thirdparty-formatters].
 For examples:
         * `"foo"` will load `eslint-formatter-foo`.
         * `"@foo"` will load `@foo/eslint-formatter`.
         * `"@foo/bar"` will load `@foo/eslint-formatter-bar`.
     * A path to the file that defines a formatter.
 The path must contain one or more path separators (`/`) in order to distinguish if it's a path or not.
+For example, start with `./`.

 #### Return Value